 Choose a Program that Best Fits your Lifestyle

 A traditional classroom allows you to meet face-to-face with your professor and classmates.
-Since you most likely attended class in-person from elementary through high schools, this environment requires you to make the least amount of adjustment.
+Since you most likely attended class in person from elementary through high school, this environment requires you to make the least amount of adjustment.

 There are reasons why on-campus learning has remained the traditional classroom experience.
-It allows you to quickly build community, get your questions answered right there and then as well as keep a structured schedule.
+It allows you to quickly build community, get your questions answered right there and then, and keep a structured schedule.

 With resources such as video conferencing, online forums and constant communication, you have more ways to learn than ever.

-One of the most notable benefits of getting your education online is having a flexible schedule.
+One of the most notable benefits of online education is having a flexible schedule.
 Also, it deepens your self-discipline and motivational skills.
 This program allows you to connect with classmates from potentially all over the world.